 You know how you see oil prices drop precipitously on the news, yet when you get the gas station to save some money, you’re disappointed because gas prices haven’t gotten much cheaper?

 The same thing happens with US Treasury yields (oil) and mortgage interest rates (gas).
 Mortgage rates are largely influenced by the latest 10-year U.S. Treasury bond yield and will move in the same direction.
 However, given there are so many different types of mortgages and frictions, mortgage rates won’t necessarily change by the same magnitude.

-The coronavirus-induced market meltdown has sent US Treasury bond yields tumbling to all-time lows.
-But mortgage interest rates are only at ~8-year lows, not all-time lows.
+The coronavirus-induced market meltdown sent US Treasury bond yields tumbling to all-time lows.
+But now, thanks to tremendous inflation, mortgage rates are at the highest levels since 2012.

-So why aren’t mortgage rates going lower as quickly as US Treasury yields?
+So why don’t mortgage rates move as quickly as US Treasury yields?
 Let me explain.